atrovato/Gladys-Zigbee2mqtt-tools/README.md

 ## Run

 ```
-node index.js
+./run.sh
 ```

+1. Upgrade zigbee2mqtt depdency to last version.
-Generated files will be in `./generated` folder.
+2. Generated files will be in `./generated` folder.